ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 public annotation FunctionConfiguration FunctionConfig on service remote function;
 ```

-The annotation can be attached to `onCreate` and `onModify`.
+The annotation is valid on `onCreate` and `onModify` only.
 Attaching it to `onDelete` is a compile-time error.
 Attaching such a service to a listener at runtime fails with an error.

 ### 3. Behavior

 When the remote function returns `()`, the `afterProcess` action runs.
 When it returns an error or panics, the error is printed and the `afterError` action runs.
-Only one action runs per invocation.
+At most one action runs per invocation.
 If the relevant field is not set, the file is left in place.

 The action runs as soon as the remote function returns.